ZA

 Executor remuneration (high-level)

-Executor remuneration is typically calculated using a prescribed tariff approach.
+Executor remuneration is commonly described using a prescribed tariff approach.

 Other tax realities (high-level)